Parici75/latentspace-explorer/_sources/source/features.md.txt

 A variety of exploratory analysis tools are available to assess the structure of the dataset.

 ### Latent space clusters
-The density of each component of the mixture models are obtained from the Gaussian mixture model and used to :
+The densities of each component of the mixture models are obtained from the Gaussian mixture model and used to :
 - assign "hard" label to a datapoint based on the dominant component.
 This label is used to color code the datapoint.
 - assign "soft" labels to a datapoint based on each components relative density.
 The maximum relative density determines the opacity of each data point's color.